-Games such as Vader Immortal, Pistol Whip and Beat Saber all ran smoothly and looked impressive in terms of fidelity, though I wouldn’t exactly compare them to what you’d get out of a high-end PC (or even a PS4 or Xbox One).
-Still, the titles I played popped with enough color and detail to keep me immersed, and I didn’t experience any crashes or framerate dips to take me out of the action.
+Games like Beat Saber, Pistol Whip and Vader Immortal, ran smoothly and looked impressively crisp and clear.
+That being said, I wouldn’t exactly compare them to what you’d get out of an Xbox Series X or PS5, let alone a powerful gaming PC.
+But the titles I played were flush with color and detail to keep me immersed in the action.
+And I didn’t experience any crashes or framerate dips to take me out of the VR experience.

 Oculus Quest 2: Games

 The Oculus Quest platform has amassed an impressively solid game lineup that runs the gamut from new takes on established AAA franchises to exciting indie titles that make full use of the VR medium.